bhavya-tech/django-deployment/docs/setting-up-the-server/scheduled-backup.md

 # Scheduled backup

-The backup process can be run regularly using cron
+The backup process can be run regularly using cron.

 Run:
 ```bash